WHO AM I?

-Olivia has competed at City of Portsmouth Athletics Club for the last three years in able-bodied competitions.
-In 2012 she was invited to a Talent Introduction Day organized by English Athletics at which she was classified to compete nationally as a T38 athlete.
+I am a sprinter, long jumper and relay runner.
+I have been competing at City of Portsmouth Athletics Club in able-bodied competitions and haven't looked back since being invited to a Talent Introduction Day in 2012 where I was classified to compete nationally as a T38 athlete.

-Once Olivia started competing at the start of that season she came to the attention of UK Athletics again by achieving results which ranked her first in the UK in her category in the 100m, 200m and long jump.
+Once I started competing at the start of the 2012 season I came to the attention of UK Athletics again by achieving results which ranked me top in the UK in my category in the 100m, 200m and long jump.

-As a result UKA sent her to Croatia to be classified to compete internationally and re-opened the long-list of athletes for consideration to compete at the 2012 Paralympics and invited her to start training with the GB Women's relay team at just 15 years old.
+I was sent to Croatia to be classified to compete internationally and was put on the list of athletes to be considered to compete at the 2012 Paralympics and invited to start training with the GB Women's relay team.
+I was only 15.

-Olivia made her international debut at the European Championships in Holland at which she won bronze medals in both the 100m and 200m and where she was described by UK Athletics head coach at the time, Peter Erikson as "phenomenal".
+I made my international debut at the European Championships in Holland where I won bronze in the 100m and 200m and was described by the UK Athletics head coach Peter Erikson as "phenomenal".